stonesaw/midi-video/README.md

 # midi-video
 **[ 🛠 Working ]**
-Output video from midi files.
+Output videos from midi files on the site.

 ### 📚 Doc